vilnius/vilnius-carpool/README.md

 For the discussions - https://codeforvilnius.slack.com/messages/vilniuscarpool/

 ## Current status
-Focus now is to define MVP
+Now the focus is to define MVP

 Demo for The code commited in this repository: http://arciau.lt